 Archaeologists have found evidence that the practice of praying while wearing "tefillin," or phylacteries, dates back to the 1st century AD.

-If you haven’t already, you’ll want to check out Schtisel, the delightful Israeli television series, now streaming on Netflix, that follows the lives of a fictional “ultra-Orthodox” Jewish family living in Jerusalem.
+If you haven’t already, you’ll want to check out Shtisel, the delightful Israeli television series, now streaming on Netflix, that follows the lives of a fictional “ultra-Orthodox” Jewish family living in Jerusalem.